zach-the/for-rachel/for-rachel.md

 ##### Trust God
 Whatever happens is what is supposed to happen.
 I trust that fully.
 I trust you to receive your own revelation and to make the right decision for you.
 I know that God has a fantastic plan in store for the both of us, so I'm not too worried about it.
 I also know that I have approached this relationship in exactly the way that God wanted me to.

-##### About You
+##### From Me to You
 Rachel, I just think you're really awesome - you're funny, intelligent, faithful, hard-working, ambitious, kind, really fun to be around, friendly, happy, reasonable, and beautiful.
 I care about you so much, and I just love spending time with you.
 Like, a lot.
-I really hope this works out, because I think I would be really happy if it did.
+I really hope this works out, because I would be really happy if it did.

 ~ zach